John30013/disqus-auto-expand/README.md

 ## Changelog

-## Version 1.1.3.1 (Chrome only)
+### Version 1.1.3.1 (Chrome only)

 Bug fixes.

-### Version 1.1.3 (Chrome only)
+### Version 1.1.3

 Allows the extension to work correctly with Disqus' new visual design (which broke the "Load more comments" auto-expanding function).
-Also migrates to version 3 of the the browser extension manifest format, which is required for extensions to be supported in Chrome after January 1, 2023.
+Also migrates the Chrome extension to version 3 of the the browser extension manifest format, which is required for extensions to be supported in Chrome after January 1, 2023.
+(Firefox extension is still using manifest version 2 for now.)

 ### Version 1.1.2